Human rights in the Philippines: Duterte administration (2016–2022)

-Alleged extrajudicial killings
+Extrajudicial killings

 With the vigilante killings becoming rampant, the Citizen's Council for Human Rights (CCHR) asked President Duterte to initiate measures to stop the surge of extrajudicial killings.

 The killing of Larry Que on December 20, 2016, was the first recorded media-related killing under the administration of President Rodrigo Duterte.
 Shortly before becoming president Duterte said, "Just because you're a journalist you are not exempted from assassination, if you're a son of a bitch.
 Freedom of expression cannot help you if you have done something wrong."
-Recognizing the danger to journalists, the president established the Presidential Task Force on Violations of the Right to Life, Liberty and Security of the Members of the Media in October 2016.
+The president established the Presidential Task Force on Violations of the Right to Life, Liberty and Security of the Members of the Media in October 2016 to address the danger to journalists.

 On August 21, 2020, the United Nations raised concerns with the Philippine government over the killing of peace consultant Randall "Randy" Echanis and human rights defender Zara Alvarez.
 The UN Human Rights Office described the situation as alarming since the two victims were previously tagged as terrorists because of their work, and called for transparent investigations.

 On August 24, 2020, Human Rights Watch revealed that employees of Karapatan, a human rights organization in Philippines had received death threats.
 The threats came a week after unidentified gunmen shot dead Zara Alvarez, a paralegal worker for the group, in Bacolod City in the central Philippines on August 17.
 Karapatan has been alleged to be a particular target of Philippine security forces and their agents.

 The International Criminal Court is investigating extrajudicial killings in the Philippines and looking into the alleged involvement of President Duterte.
+The Supreme Court of the Philippines has ruled that the country has an obligation to cooperate in proceedings conducted by the International Criminal Court.